tperol/ConvNetQuake/README.md

 ### 2.4 Train ConvNetQuake and monitor the accuracy on train and test sets

+We split the tfrecords of windows for training and testing.
+The training set has two directories:
+`positive` containing the event windows and `negative` containing the noise windows.

 To train ConvNetQuake (GPU recommended):

 ```shell
 ./bin/train --dataset data/6_clusters/train --checkpoint_dir output/convnetquake --n_clusters 6
 ```

-This outputs checkpoints with saved weights and tensorboard events in `checkpoint_dir`.
+This outputs checkpoints with saved weights and tensorboard events in the directory given by the `checkpoint_dir` flag.
 The checkpoints are named after the number of steps done during training.
 For example `model-500` correspond to the weights after 500 steps of training.
 The configuration parameters (batch size, display step etc) are in `quakenet/config.py`.